gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Cross compile a 32-bit binary on a 64-bit linux machine.

-## Cross-compile for multiple operating systems
+## Story: Cross-compile for multiple operating systems

 This story adds support for cross-compilation.
 Add the concept of an operating system to the platform.